Yolande Trueman: Storylines

-2003–2008
+2003–2017

-Yolande arrives in Albert Square on 16 September 2003, as Patrick Trueman's (Rudolph Walker) holiday romance.
+Yolande arrives in Albert Square as Patrick Trueman's (Rudolph Walker) holiday romance.
 They had met during Patrick's visit to his homeland of Trinidad, where the middle-aged couple enjoyed a steamy affair, much the contrary to Yolande's unhappy and stolid marriage to a strict, uptight, and religious Victor (Ben Thomas), whose traditional beliefs objectify women to the purpose of bearing and raising children.
 Concerned that all Patrick wants is a casual fling, Yolande prepares to return to Trinidad, but is persuaded to stay after Patrick admits he has fallen in love with her.
 Victor arrives in Walford to take Yolande home, and gives Patrick £10000 to relinquish and allow him to bring his wife back to Trinidad unhindered.
 Although tempted, he ultimately refuses, and goes to return the money to Victor; however, Yolande spots Patrick with the money in his hand and mistakenly believes that he has accepted Victor’s offer.
-She leaves for Trinidad alone, taking the £10000 with her, but returns to Walford upon Victor’s arrival back in Trinidad, settling down and sharing the money with Patrick.
+She leaves for Trinidad alone, taking the £10,000 with her, but returns to Walford upon Victor’s arrival back in Trinidad, settling down and sharing the money with Patrick.

-They eventually marry in 2004, fostering a little girl, Katie (Parhys-Jai Cato).
-They begin to forge a small business empire in Walford, owning and managing the Minute Mart convenience store on Bridge Street, the square’s bed and breakfast and eventually Trueman’s Motors.

-In early 2006, Yolande strikes up a feud with Pat Evans (Pam St Clement) when she starts to become involved in Trueman's Motors, in competition with Pat’s own car dealership.
-Their rivalry intensifies when Pat begins an affair with Patrick, with their Minute Mart employee Stacey Slater (Lacey Turner) catching them kissing and telling Yolande, causing a brawl in The Queen Victoria public house.
+Yolande and Patrick eventually marry, fostering a little girl, Katie (Parhys-Jai Cato).
+They forge a small business empire in Walford, owning and managing the Minute Mart convenience store, the square’s bed and breakfast and eventually Trueman's Motors.
+Yolande strikes up a feud with Pat Evans (Pam St Clement) when she starts to become involved in Trueman's Motors, in competition with Pat’s own car dealership.
+Their rivalry intensifies when Pat begins an affair with Patrick, with their Minute Mart employee Stacey Slater (Lacey Turner) catching them kissing and telling Yolande, causing a brawl in the Queen Victoria public house.
 Yolande goes to a nightclub to seek revenge in kind on Patrick, and propositions Kevin Wicks (Phil Daniels); he reciprocates, and the pair arrange to go back to his house for sex, but she has second thoughts and backs out.
 The next day, she confesses to Patrick that she almost had sex with another man, and, albeit reluctantly, decides to give Patrick another chance.